 Sadness can be an all encompassing emotion, but you’re not alone.

-Remember to put yourself first and be open to trying new things that may seem foreign to you such as starting a journal or exercising.
-When everything starts feeling like it’s hitting at once, know that there’s a season to all of this – even your darkest moments.
+Remember to put yourself first and be open to trying new things that may seem foreign to you, such as starting a journal or exercising.
+When everything starts feeling like it’s hitting at once, know that there’s a season to all of this–even your darkest moments.

-More Inspirations About Happiness
+More on Cultivating Happiness

 - Why Happiness is a Choice (And Why It’s a Smart One to Make)